Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-08-2022)
-Modal GUIs are time-sliced into "modes of operation".
+Modal GUIs are time-sliced into interactive screens called "modes of operation".
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it has focus.
 A mode can be primary which writes to the full-screen